-The Francophonie Cultural Festival features four weeks of concerts, theatrical performances, films, culinary tastings, literary salons, children’s workshops, and more in Washington DC.
+Throughout March, The Francophonie Cultural Festival features four weeks of concerts, theatrical performances, films, culinary tastings, literary salons, children’s workshops, and more in Washington D.C.
 The nation’s capital will resonate with the vibrant sounds, sights, and tastes of the French-speaking in the largest Francophone festival in the world.

 This is a great way to learn about other cultures and explore the creative artistry of the many countries that speak French.

-Since 2001, more than 40 countries have collaborated each year to present an array of experiences all rooted in the Francophone cultures – from Africa to the Americas to Asia to the Middle East.
-This year, participating countries include Austria, Belgium, Benin, Bulgaria, Cambodia, Cameroon, Canada, Chad, Côte d'Ivoire, Croatia, Congo, Democratic Republic of Congo, Egypt, France, Gabon, Greece, Haiti, Iran, Laos, Lebanon, Lithuania, Luxembourg, Mali, Mauritania, Monaco, Morocco, Niger, Québec, Romania, Rwanda, Senegal, Slovenia, South Africa, Switzerland, Togo, Tunisia, and the United States.
+Since 2001, more than 40 countries have collaborated each year to present an array of experiences all rooted in the Francophone cultures—from Africa to the Americas to Asia to the Middle East.
+Participating countries include Austria, Belgium, Benin, Bulgaria, Cambodia, Cameroon, Canada, Chad, Côte d'Ivoire, Croatia, Congo, Democratic Republic of Congo, Egypt, France, Gabon, Greece, Haiti, Iran, Laos, Lebanon, Lithuania, Luxembourg, Mali, Mauritania, Monaco, Morocco, Niger, Québec, Romania, Rwanda, Senegal, Slovenia, South Africa, Switzerland, Togo, Tunisia, and the United States.

 - La Maison Française - 4101 Reservoir Road, NW Washington, DC

 - Smithsonian African Art Museum - 950 Independence Avenue, SW Washington, DC

 - AFI Silver Theater and Cultural Center - 8633 Colesville Road, Silver Spring, MD

 - Alliance Française Washington DC - 2142 Wyoming Ave NW, Washington, DC